 Rationale: Changes are being proposed to separate the laboratory and lecture components of this existing Liberal Studies course.
 This course revision (to remove the laboratory section) will accompany a new Liberal Studies course proposal for the laboratory section.
 We are proposing these changes to provide student flexibility in registering for the lab or lecture portions separately and to free up one Liberal Studies credit for major's courses.
 The credit hour and class/lab hour changes reflect this action.
-The catalog description is being changed for clarity purposes and to better describe the contents of the lecture while removing the laboratory component of the description.
-We changed the prerequisites earlier to allow Biology majors to take the lecture for credit.
+The catalog description is being changed for clarity purposes and to better describe the contents of the lecture while removing the laboratory component of the lecture for credit.